freakinaman/AlgorithmVisualizer/README.md

 A better visualization of different algorithms made with React.

 Visit : https://github.com/freakinaman/AlgorithmVisualizer
-This is made to be the second version of my previous pathfinding project made with C++ igraphics.
-But then added some more visualizations too.

-So far there are 6 segments
+So far there are segments
 - Pathfinder
 - Prime Numbers
 - Sorting Algorithms
 - N Queen
 - Convex Hull
 - Binary Search Game
-- Recursion Tree
-- Turing Machine

 I have implemented a total of `24 algorithms` so far.
 And will try to add more later.